 Receiving invoices in a timely manner is just as vital as invoice accuracy.
 Late invoices—or in severe cases, invoices not submitted at all—lead to accrual problems.
 Working on a lump sum charge means there isn’t much wiggle room.
-For example, your carrier accumulates invoices, so you don’t have any bills to pay in one fiscal quarter.
+If your carrier accumulates invoices, so you don’t have any bills to pay in one fiscal quarter.
 But then you receive invoices that are months old.
 Such influxes can hinder cash flow and immensely affect your profit margin.
 Over budgeting gives you room for an accrual problem like late invoices, but it also means locking up funds that could’ve been used elsewhere for company growth during that quarter.

 Keeping up-to-date liabilities helps you sort out cash flow, create more accurate forecasts, manage risk more adeptly, and plan for future growth.
 Evaluating a carrier’s ability to invoice correctly and on time is crucial for making informed and risk-averse decisions.

 Receiving a shipment on time is a staple of a good carrier.
 On-time delivery is, unsurprisingly, an important factor to note on a scorecard.
 Although some companies don’t have time-specific needs—in which case this KPI is unnecessary—most companies are bound to delivery times.
 Many carriers charge for faster delivery, and thus monitoring and evaluating a carrier’s timeliness is integral to your brand.

 Repeated delivery delay can result in refunds, alienated clients, lost sales, or a bad reputation in the industry.
 Relying on a carrier based on blind faith is risky—it can put your ROI and brand reputation on the line.